Design & UI

 OUR RESEARCH & UNDERSTANDING

 “The United States of Audiences” is the demographic landscape made up of microcosms centered around interests and activities.
 OUTFRONT understands all these niche groups and can hyper target them to get businesses those audiences.

 Through information architecture testing, an understanding of their business goals, and internalization of this new brand message, we crafted a main navigation that spoke directly to OUTFRONT’s target audiences.
-These pages communicate they “get” them in two ways — OUTFRONT understands these audiences’ needs and they can put the right message in front of the right people to get clients new business.
+These pages communicate they “get” them in two ways — OUTFRONT understands these audiences’ needs and

 To buy media placements from OUTFRONT, a business needs to: